someengineering/resoto.com/versioned_docs/version-3.X/how-to-guides/security/storage/find-aws-s3-buckets-without-mfa-delete-enabled.md

 ## Remediation

-- Enable encryption in transit for all matching S3 buckets.
+- Add MFA delete to an S3 bucket.
+- It requires additional authentication when you change the version state of your bucket, or you delete and object version adding another layer of security in the event your security credentials are compromised or unauthorized access is granted.

 :::note

-Please refer to the [AWS S3 documentation](https://aws.amazon.com/premiumsupport/knowledge-center/s3-bucket-policy-for-config-rule/) for details.
+Please refer to the [AWS S3 documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/MultiFactorAuthenticationDelete.html) for details.

 :::